oaltun/opn/README.txt

 See examples in the PyMeta/bin directory for the usage.

-The repo management will folow the approach explained here: http://nvie.com/posts/a-successful-git-branching-model/
+The repo management will follow the approach explained here: http://nvie.com/posts/a-successful-git-branching-model/